TheHamester/HitIndicator/README.md

 [Modrinth](https://modrinth.com/mod/hit-indication)

 If you're experiencing problems with this mod, when using Mohist Server, it is a known issue on the Mohist side https://github.com/MohistMC/Mohist/issues/2674
-Also thank you everyone for 3 million downloads!!

 # Changelog